kkmzero/isampp/docs/manual.md

 File:   i_pickupids.inc
 ```

-Pickup identifiers are included as macro defines with prefix *PICKUP*.
-Every pickup defined in ISAMPP is placed on map in ISAMPP sandbox gamemode.
+Pickup identifiers are defined as macros with prefix *PICKUP*.
+Every pickup defined in ISAMPP is placed on map in sandbox gamemode.
 Weapon pickups use extended prefix *PICKUP_WEAP* for easier use.

 Resources: https://open.mp/docs/scripting/resources/pickupids
 </br></br>